Spatial-MLLM: Boosting MLLM Capabilities in Visual-based Spatial Intelligence: Experiments

 \subsection{Implementation Details}

-\textbf{Training details.} Spatial-MLLM is built on Qwen2.5-VL~\cite{bai2023qwenvl} and VGGT~\cite{wang2025vggt} and has \textasciitilde 4B parameters in total.
+\textbf{Training details.} Spatial-MLLM is built on Qwen2.5-VL~\cite{Bai2025Qwen25VLTR} and VGGT~\cite{wang2025vggt} and has approximately 4.9B parameters in total.
 We use the visual encoder of Qwen2.5-VL~\cite{Bai2025Qwen25VLTR} to initialize $\mathcal{E}_\text{2D}$, and the LLM backbone of it to initialize $f_\theta$.
 We then use the feature backbone of VGGT~\cite{wang2025vggt} to initialize $\mathcal{E}_\text{spatial}$.
 During training, we use $640 \times 480$ resolution and limit video frames to 16.
 In the SFT stage, we train the model using Adam optimizer~\cite{Kingma2014AdamAM} for one epoch.
 We set the global batch size to 16 and use a linear learning-rate schedule, with a peak value of $10^{-5}$.
 In the cold start stage, we first construct a small CoT dataset.
 Specifically, we prompt Qwen2.5-VL-72B~\cite{Bai2025Qwen25VLTR} to generate multiple thinking processes and answers according to the scene video and question.
 Then we use the GT answer to filter a correct thinking-answer pair (more details are provided in Section~\ref{supp-method-coldstart}).
 We use a similar setting as in the SFT stage to train the model for 200 steps.
 In the RL stage, we perform 8 rollouts per question and set the default sampling temperature to 1.
 The KL divergence coefficient, $\beta$, is set to 0.04.
-Due to computational resource limitations, we train the model for 1,000 steps with a learning rate of 1e-6.
+Due to computational resource limitations, we train the model for 1,000 steps with a learning rate of $10^{-6}$.
 We show the training curve of SFT Stage and RL Stage in Figure~\ref{fig: curve}.

 \textbf{Inference Details.} During inference, we set $N_m=128$ and $N_k=16$ for space-aware frame sampling.
 Since spatial reasoning requires a certain level of determinism, we set the temperature to 0.1 and the top-$p$ to 0.001.
-During inference, we use 16 frames at $640 \times 480$ resolution from the scene video as input unless otherwise specified.
+The default input resolution from the scene video is $640 \times 480$.